-You will never guess how easy to make HOMEMADE IRISH CREAM at home!
-Such a great addition to cocktails, coffee, or ice cream.
+HOMEMADE IRISH CREAM is SO easy to make at home!
+This homemade creamer recipe is such a great addition to St. Patrick’s Day cocktails, coffee, or ice cream.

-Since this recipe has a heavy cream component, you’ll want to be careful about blending it too forcefully.
+This homemade Irish cream recipe has a heavy cream component, so you’ll want to be careful about blending it too forcefully.
 It’s really easy to get an unintentional whipped cream layer!!
 If you do get a cream layer rising to the top, you can sift the liquid through a cheesecloth of fine mesh strainer; and problem solved.
 No biggie.

 - 1 cup Heavy Cream